Growing in Different Directions: Navigating Shifts in Relationships with Compassion

 “I’ve spent a lot of time learning what I need.
 I’m allowed to live from that place now.”

-This kind of clarity doesn’t push people away; it just creates enough space for you to breathe.
+This kind of clarity doesn’t push people away; it gives you room to breathe.

 The ease you once had